What is the “Family Glitch”?

-A recent federal rule change has made more consumers eligible for financial assistance starting in 2023, even if someone in their family has an offer of insurance through their employer.
-When families apply for 2023 coverage, the new rules will be used to determine whether the family qualifies for financial assistance.
+A federal rule change made more consumers eligible for financial assistance starting in 2023, even if someone in their family has an offer of insurance through their employer.
+When families apply for coverage, the rules will be used to determine whether the family qualifies for financial assistance.
 If a family has to pay more than a certain percentage of their household income for the employer-sponsored insurance, or if the insurance does not meet minimum value standards, they may be eligible for financial assistance towards a CoverME.gov plan.
 If, for example, coverage is affordable for the employee but not for family members, the family member may be eligible for financial assistance even though the employee would not qualify.

 What does this mean for my household?